 - The work often takes place in dangerous and unpleasant conditions, for example in heat and cold, at heights, in enclosed spaces, smoke-filled buildings and all kinds of weather conditions.
 You may be exposed to danger from collapsing buildings or vehicles, explosions and fumes.
 You need to be physically fit, as firefighters carry heavy equipment and breathing apparatus.

 - Although self-employment and freelance work may be possible, it's more likely after retirement in areas such as consultancy or training.

-- Women are currently underrepresented in the profession.
+- Currently, 7.5% of firefighters are women.
 However, the fire service is working to recruit more female, black and ethnic minority firefighters through positive recruitment strategies.

 - Jobs are available throughout the UK.

 - Smart appearance is important.
 Firefighters wearing breathing apparatus are required to be clean shaven to ensure the equipment can work effectively.

 - Travel within a working day is frequent.
 Absence from home overnight (other than rostered duty) and overseas work or travel are generally uncommon.